Zening-W/lol_role_analysis/README.md

 After cleaning and filtering the original dataset, we keep 9 columns in total: *patch*, *split*, *position*, *champion*, *result*, *damagetochampions*, *damageshare*, *visionscore*, *totalgold* and one added column *damagepergold*.
 We choose these columns because basically these consist of all measurements of "carrying" and we also keep record of the patch and time data for further anlysis.
 After excluding team data rows, we have 104920 rows remaining.

 Explanation of columns:
-- *patch* is the game patch of this match take place at
+- *patch*: is the game patch of this match take place at
-- *position* is the specfic role of the player
+- *position*: is the specfic role of the player
-- *champion* is the champion selection of the player
+- *champion*: is the champion selection of the player
-- *result* is the boolean result of this match(1 for win, 0 for lose)
+- *result*: is the boolean result of this match(1 for win, 0 for lose)
-- *damagetochampions* is the damage of the player deals to enemy champions
+- *damagetochampions*: is the damage of the player deals to enemy champions
-- *damageshare* is the ratio proportion of the damage the player has to the whole team
+- *damageshare*: is the ratio proportion of the damage the player has to the whole team
-- *visionscore* is the vision of the team this player has influenced
+- *visionscore*: is the vision of the team this player has influenced
-- *totalgold* is the total gold of the player gained in teh whole match
+- *totalgold*: is the total gold of the player gained in teh whole match

 ## Data Cleaning and Exploratory Data Analysis